Eventdisplay/Eventdisplay/dockerfiles/README.md

 Sim_telarray files and output evndisp root files are read and writting from the ./data directory.

-To analysis a prod5 sim_telarray file (replace VERSION by requested version):
+To analyse a prod5 sim_telarray file (replace VERSION by requested version):

 ```
 $  docker run --rm -it -v "$(pwd)/data:/data" ghcr.io/eventdisplay/eventdisplay:VERSION-cta-prod5 \